-- Increase household penetration of our products. - Capitalise on new and emerging opportunities across channels and geographies, and expanding our portfolio. - Maintain a strong focus on both execution and financial discipline. - Run a responsible business.
+- Increase household penetration of our products. - Capitalise on new and emerging opportunities across channels and Maintain a strong focus on both execution and financial discipline. - Run a responsible business.

 Haleon has leading positions in each of its five categories (see page 3).
 Our strong relationships with stakeholders, including consumers, customers, and Health Professionals, means we can capitalise on the opportunity ahead, which includes a growing global focus on health and wellness, an ageing population, an emerging middle class and sizeable unmet consumer needs as public health authorities face increasing pressure (see page 9).